 In this way, it helps the manager or operator to monitor and control the processes.

 The most common examples are the keypad/keyboard of a computer and touchscreens.
-These devices help human beings to communicate with machines.
+The HMI screen and other devices help human beings to communicate with machines.

 Other devices used in industries are multi-touch-enabled control panels, push buttons, mobile devices, or a tablet.